hotmobmobile/hotmob-android-sdk/README.md

 // Add to `onCreate` at Launcher activity in your project HotmobManager.getPopup(this, listener, "launch_popup", "hotmob_uat_android_image_inapp_popup", true, false);
 ```

-#### Eclipse

-1.)
-[Download the Hotmob Android SDK from Github](https://github.com/hotmobmobile/hotmob-android-sdk/archive/master.zip) or download link we provided.

-2.)
-Follow the implementation guideline to import the Hotmob SDK into your project.
-[Implementation guide for Eclipse](https://github.com/hotmobmobile/hotmob-android-sdk/wiki/Implementation-guide-for-Eclipse)

 ### Requirements
 ---